This guide has not been mapped to a Group. Please select a Group for this guide.

 When not reserved, each space is available on a first-come, first-served basis.

-HDMI cable adapters and power cords for many types of devices can be checked out at the library Central Service Desk.
+HDMI cable adapters and power cords for many types of devices can be checked out at the Central Service Desk.

 This enclosed room can seat six.
 Coming soon: a monitor equipped with an HDMI adapter in order to share your screen with other group members.
+Now has a large wall-mounted whiteboard.

 No matter your device, make it easy for the whole group to see your screen by projecting it onto a large wall monitor.
 Apple devices can connect wirelessly using Airplay--or project what is on your device by cable.

-Collaboration Pod 3 enables you to project what's on your laptop, tablet or smartphone onto a large screen.
+This space enables you to project what's on your laptop, tablet or smartphone onto a large screen.
 The 6 plug-ins enable multiple group members to share their screens.
 To use the Collaboration Station, plug the supplied cable into your laptop, tablet, or smartphone.

 Same as Collaboration Pod 2, Apple devices can connect wirelessly using Airplay--or project what is on your device by cable.